k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: iterating invent
 - Update hints files with recent official NetHack updates
 - Do not generate dumplog if game was startscummed
+- Fix: 'Your shield crumbles away!' when actually wearing bracers